What the Heck Is SIEM?

 How A Typical Cyberattack Is Carried Out

-Although cyberattacks are carried out in many different ways, we can, for educational purposes, look at how a typical attack plays out by highlighting its 5 basic stages:
+Although cyberattacks are carried out in many different ways, we can, for educational purposes, look at the anatomy of a cyberattack, how a typical attack unfolds, by highlighting its 5 basic stages:

 - Reconnaissance.
 Attackers typically start by trying to understand your business to gain as much detailed information as possible about your organization and network.
 They’ll also try to identify online behavior of system administrators and other key employees.
 The employee names and positions are found simply enough through common searches such as a search for “system administrator” on social networking sites like LinkedIn.